SamiUddin-tech/LiDAR-AND-CAMERA-FUSION/README.md

 In this Project I practiced some most advanced skills that Self Driving Car Engineers use to fuse LiDARs with Cameras.
 LiDAR is used more and more in almost every robotics startup, and mixing it with a camera is really cool!

+Note: There is no such a thing like self driving car engineer.
+There are perception Engineers, Sensor Fusion Engineers, Control Engineers and so on.

 ## Three Most Important things about Sensor Fusion
 In this Project, I have built my understanding around three most important things about Sensor Fusion:
 1. Sensors and Sensor Fusion